Wilhelm Krause

 Johann Friedrich Wilhelm Krause (12 July 1833 – 4 February 1910) was a German anatomist born in Hanover.
-He was the son of anatomist Karl Friedrich Theodor Krause (1797-1868).
+He was the son of anatomist Karl Friedrich Theodor Krause (1797–1868).

-Krause studied at Göttingen, where he became member of Burschenschaft Hannovera (fraternity).
-In 1854 he earned his medical doctorate, and later (1860) became an associate professor at the University of Göttingen.
+Krause studied at Göttingen, where he became member of the Burschenschaft Hannovera (fraternity).
+He earned his medical doctorate in 1854 and became an associate professor at the University of Göttingen in 1860.
 In 1892 he was appointed head of the Anatomical Institute Laboratory in Berlin.

-Krause is known for the discovery and description of mechanoreceptors that were to become known as "Krause's corpuscles", sometimes referred to as "Krause's end-bulbs".
+Krause discovered and described mechanoreceptors that were to become known as "Krause's corpuscles", sometimes referred to as "Krause's end-bulbs".
 His name is also associated with: